What is SASE?

 Key drivers for SASE interest include:

-- Growing acceptance and adoption of cloud computing among enterprises
+2. Growing adoption of cloud computing among enterprises

 For more information on Zero Trust, read our explainer article: